About the Fellowship

 - Have access to special interest groups (SIGs) meetings at the eScience Center.
 The Center has a few different SIGs where employees meet to share and learn about different topics.
 There are SIGs on data analytics, Machine Learning, Natural Language Processing, software sustainability, pedagogy, soft skills and more.

 - Have the opportunity to join relevant eScience Center meetings to stay updated about technological developments in specific academic disciplines.

 - Be offered a professional workshop that will help them with their skills to create impact within their institute or research community.

 - Have the opportunity to reach a wider audience through the eScience Center network.
 For example, there may be opportunities to publish relevant blog posts on the eScience Center website, or Fellows are invited for presentations at eScience Center events.

-- Meet three times a year (if possible in person) in an informal setting with other Fellows for borrels and dinners, to exchange experiences and expand their network.
+- Meet at least three times a year in an informal setting with other Fellows, to exchange experiences and expand their network.

-- Be listed on the eScience Center website as an eScience Center Fellow.
+- Be featured on the eScience Center website as an eScience Center Fellow.